Full Moon FOOD Guide: Moon-themed Food For Your Next Esbat or Ritual

 Moon cakes are a traditional dessert in China to celebrate the annual Lunar festival.
 They are similar to sugar cookies and sometimes incorporate ingredients like nuts and fruit jams.
 Look up a recipe and give this traditional moon dessert a try!

-Cut Veggies and Foods into the Moon!
+Cut Veggies and Foods into a Moon Shape

 Enough with the baked goods, what about regular foods that are moon shaped?
 Honestly, i had a hard time thinking of any, until i realized you can pretty much cut any vegetable or fruit into crescent or at least half-moon type shapes.
 BOOM.
 Zucchini, bananas, squash, even potatoes can be sliced and cut in half to resemble a half moon.
 Mix in whole pieces to have waxing/waning and full moon slices.